umati/Showcase/Organization.md

 #### Obligations of participants (M) connecting machinery

 - Participant (M) must connect one or more machines that offer reliant data during the exhibition times.
-The machines do not need to be present on the METAV fair ground.
+The machines do not need to be present on the fair ground.
 - Participant (M) agrees to full data openness, i.e. the data delivered during exhibition times may be used by any other umati showcase participant without restrictions.
-- Participant (M) consents that all data delivered during exhibition times are archived by VDW and can be used in anonymized form for future demonstrations or tests.
+- Participant (M) consents that all data delivered during exhibition times are archived by umati and can be used in anonymized form for future demonstrations or tests.

 #### Obligations of participants (C) supplying components